st-tech/zr-obp/README.md

 ```

 # Google Group
-If you are interested in the Open Bandit Project, we can follow the updates at its google group: https://groups.google.com/g/open-bandit-project
+If you are interested in the Open Bandit Project, you can follow the updates at its google group: https://groups.google.com/g/open-bandit-project

 # Contribution
 Any contributions to the Open Bandit Pipeline are more than welcome!